TheWebDev27/Calc-II-Honors-Project/part3.typ

 #set align(left)

-where $0 <= k <= n$, $k$ is a positive integer, and $display((b-a)/n)$ represents the length of each subinterval.
+where $k$ is an integer from 0 to $n$, and $display((b-a)/n)$ represents the length of each subinterval.
 The subintervals act as bases for the rectangles, and the rectangles' heights depend on $f(x)$.
 For the upcoming proof, we will be focused on the *left Riemann sum*, where the height of each rectangle is determined by the left endpoints of the subintervals.
 With this concept, the area is approximated by:

 #set align(center)